 Vision of a National Care Service

 The Fabian Society recently published a vision of a new National Care Service in England that would take over a decade to develop.
 The report sets out ten building blocks to help achieve a national care guarantee based on their research and consultation.
 As part of that vision it calls for improved terms and conditions for the workforce, including a sector minimum wage and national minimum employment conditions on par with similar roles in the NHS alongside other structural reforms to improve services.
-Conceived as a long-term strategy to support underfunded services it will require a very substantial increase in public funding over many years’..
+Conceived as a long-term strategy to support underfunded services it will require a very substantial increase in public funding over many years.

 Recommendations